jordanlambino/leagueoflegends-data-analysis/README.md

 <iframe
     src="assets/leesin-win-percentage-lcklpl.html" width="800" height="500" frameborder="0"
 ></iframe>
-The pie chart above shows the win rate of Lee Sin in non-LCK/LPL Tier One regions (in other words, the distribution of the "won" column).
+The pie chart above shows the win rate of Lee Sin in non-LCK/LPL Tier One regions (again, the distribution of the "won" column).

 ### Bivariate Analysis